 Hives are a symptom of an allergic reaction and can occur in humans and most any other animal.
 The common symptoms you are likely to see are:

-Swelling of the face, eyes, and neck (also in acute cases)
+- Swelling of the face, eyes and neck (in acute cases)

 How are Hives Different in Dogs and Humans?